-It is a prevailing situation, and sometimes it takes about a few hours to finish the command depends on the memory space of disk and drive.
+It is a prevailing situation, and sometimes it takes about a few hours to finish the command depends on the memory space of the disk and drive.
 Please wait patiently, but if it stuck for about 10 hours or more, you could try to restart the command again.

-Please take note that your drive or disk is in bad condition as it takes more than 10 hours to run the command, so it is best to backup your data in the partition by using data recovery software.
+Please note that your drive or disk is in bad condition as it takes more than 10 hours to run the command, so it is best to backup your data in the partition by using data recovery software.